Friday Favorites 8/30/2013

 Kyle Hoepner, Editor-in-Chief

-Other than historical examples, it turns out there aren’t a lot.
+Other than historical examples, it turns out there isn’t a lot.
 But here are three:

 Vaughan’s Greenwich Globe light.
 Photo from vaughandesigns.com